Castellane, Alpes-de-Haute-Provence tourism & sightseeing

-Castellane is found at the northern end of the Gorges du Verdon in the Alpes de Haute Provence department, and is a very popular base for exploring the gorges and other scenic highlights of the region.
+Castellane is found at the north-east end of the Gorges du Verdon in the Alpes-de-Haute-Provence department, and is a popular base for exploring the gorges and other scenic highlights of the region.

 Among the more recent buildings of interest are the Town Hall, in a neo-classical style, and the 18th century Chateau d'Eoulx.